 I can explore my results list, looking for articles that are on-topic and available, and add more terms to narrow my search.

-I can use the Citation Tool within a record to generate an MLA (or other style) formatted citation:
+I can use the Cite Tool within a record to generate something close to an MLA (or other style) formatted citation:

 You can find scholarly dissertations and theses in the ProQuest Dissertations and Theses Global database.
 It's easy to search and gives you the full text of many recent works written by PhD and Masters students.
 These are great sources of current and comprehensive information.